-Your treatment choices depend on the type of vulvar cancer you have, the results of certain lab tests, and the stage of the cancer.
-Your doctor will also consider your age and general health when making recommendations about treatment.
+Your treatment choices depend on the type of vulvar cancer you have, the results of lab tests, and the stage of the cancer.
+Your healthcare provider will also consider your age, preferences, and general health when making treatment suggestions.
 You should be treated by a gynecologic oncologist.
-This is a specialist who has extra training to diagnose and treat gynecologic cancers.
+This is a doctor who has extra training to diagnose and treat gynecologic cancers.
 The goal of treatment is to cure you, which is possible in most cases.
-If it is not possible, then your doctor will try to control the cancer for as long as possible and keep you comfortable.
+If it isn’t possible, then your healthcare provider will try to control the cancer and keep you comfortable.

 Types of treatment for vulvar cancer

 Radiation.
 This treatment uses high-energy X-rays to kill cancer cells or shrink the tumor before surgery.
 It may be used after surgery to kill any cancer cells that may have been left behind.